Explore the nursing associate degree program at the University of Alaska Anchorage

 Advanced nursing programs

-After you’ve earned an associate degree in nursing, you may choose to continue your education by completing the fully online R.N. to B.S.N. track in UAA’s Bachelor of Science in nursing science degree program.
-A bachelor’s degree in nursing is required for an increasing number of nursing jobs and opens the door to graduate programs in nursing, such as UAA’s M.S. in nursing science, graduate certificates and a Doctor of Nursing Practice.
+After you’ve earned an associate degree in nursing, you may choose to continue your education by completing the fully online R.N. to B.S.N. track in UAA’s Bachelor of Science in Nursing degree program.
+A bachelor’s degree in nursing is required for an increasing number of nursing jobs and opens the door to graduate programs in nursing, such as Master of Science in Nursing, graduate certificates and a Doctor of Nursing Practice.

 Most nursing majors who earn an associate nursing degree sit for and pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-With state licensure, you will be qualified for entry-level jobs in nursing to provide generalist care as a nurse in structured inpatient and outpatient health care settings such as hospitals, nursing homes, clinics and community agencies.
+With state licensure, you will be qualified for entry-level nursing practice in health care settings such as hospitals, nursing homes, outpatient clinics and community agencies.

 By the numbers..